mindsdb/mindsdb_server/README.md

 # Mindsdb Server

-This server uses flask_restplus to define the API.
+This server uses flask_restx to define the API.
 Check [API's docs](https://apidocs.mindsdb.com/?version=latest) for detailed information about each endpoint.

 ## Installation